iusztinpaul/machine-learning-blog/README.md

 # Applications

+# Licensing
+Everything is licensed under the MIT license.
+Therefore, please use, share, and play with the code as long as you give credit to the original author.

 # Connect
 👋 If you have any questions, suggestions, or want to collaborate with me, **feel free to contact me**